 9. New Hope Mills, Auburn

 New Hope Mills’ pancakes were light and fluffy, and the waffle (we added chopped bacon to ours) was a bit crispy around the edges and soft in the middle.
-They were scrumptious topped with some real butter and drizzled with maple syrup.
+They were scrumptious, topped with some real butter and drizzled with maple syrup.
 I can see what the rage is all about, but Howard and I went for more hearty breakfast dishes with the Breakfast Jalapeño Corn Tacos and Biscuit with Maple Sausage Gravy.
 Wow, this biscuit & gravy gal highly approves of this tasty number.

 10. Glen Iris Inn, Castile

 A delicious must-visit restaurant, found at Letchworth State Park, is the stunning country estate now referred to as Glen Iris Inn.
-Overlooking the Middle Falls of the Genesee River, the inn is open for breakfast, lunch, and dinner, and serves up a most-memorable meal, mostly American classics.
+Overlooking the Middle Falls of the Genesee River, the inn is open for breakfast, lunch, and dinner and serves up a most memorable meal, mostly American classics.

 The Glen Iris Inn is a classy place to dine that is the epitome of comfort, service, and quality ingredients.
-Anything you eat there will most likely be memorable, as will the experience.

 11. North Branch Inn, North Branch